ices-taf/doc/transcript.md

 In this video we'll be looking at the TAF workflow, which is very much centered on R scripts that are run sequentially.
-They structure the stock assessment into separate steps, and what we'll end up with is clean organized and reproducible assessments.
+They structure the stock assessment into separate steps, and what we'll end up with is clean, organized, and reproducible assessments.

 The aim of TAF is to implement a framework to organize *data*, *methods*, and